alibaba-fusion/materials/README.md

 2. Add the materials data URL to Iceworks
   ![add custom material](https://img.alicdn.com/tfs/TB1g9iMjTM11u4jSZPxXXahcXXa-1446-906.gif)

-See [《自定义物料》](https://ice.work/docs/iceworks/guide/material) to learn how to use materials in Iceworks.
+See [Custom Material in Iceworks](https://ice.work/docs/iceworks/guide/material) to learn how to use materials in Iceworks.